 Step 5 – Serve and enjoy!

 Green Onion Dip

 - Heat olive oil in a small skillet over medium-high heat.
-Add green onion and garlic to skillet, then cook 2-3 minutes per side or until lightly charred.1 teaspoon olive oil, 5 green onions, 1 1/2 teaspoon garlic
+Add green onion and garlic to skillet, then cook 2-3 minutes per side or until lightly charred.1 teaspoon olive oil, 5 green onions, 1 1/2 teaspoons fresh minced garlic

 - Transfer cooked green onion and garlic to a food processor, then add cream cheese, sour cream, lemon juice, cayenne pepper, and sea salt + black pepper (to taste).8 ounces cream cheese, 1 cup sour cream, 1 teaspoon lemon juice, 1/2 teaspoon cayenne pepper, 1/2 teaspoon sea salt, 1/4 teaspoon black pepper